yardenshoham/nalgeon.github.io/content/posts/2022/compact-objects/index.md

 x1.00 to baseline
 ```

 Looks like a dataclass, works like a tuple.
 Perfect.
 Or not?

+## Slots

 Python 3.10 received dataclasses with slots:

 ```python
 @dataclass(slots=True)